 - Connection to the domain

-- Ensure that TLS 1.2 has been set as default security protocol.
-For older Windows version you can see the instructions.
+- Ensure that TLS 1.2 has been set as the default security protocol.
+For the older Windows version, you can see the instructions.

 - The network traffic between Miradore and the connector is secured by SSL.

 - The logged-in Windows account is also used for authentication to the Microsoft Active Directory.

 - The connector authenticates with Miradore with an authentication key.
 Miradore generates a new key for each connector.
-These authentication keys can be deleted from the management console (System > Infrastructure Diagram > Miradore Connector for Microsoft Active Directory), similarly to API keys.
+These authentication keys can be deleted from the management console (System > Infrastructure Diagram > Miradore Connector for Microsoft Active Directory), similar to API keys.